 With your kicking foot on the ball, jump and place your other foot on the ball while removing the kicking foot.
 The key to this drill to work quickly and work on your stamina while also challenging your balance and control.

 By taking some drills home with you, you can work on your individual skills and stamina.
 Improving yourself as an individual player will help your team in the long run.

-Dylan Tooby over 1 year ago
+Dylan Tooby almost 3 years ago

 Love it.
 Thanks for letting me share the last video on this similar topic.
 I've created another one that explains everything I've learned about how to practice soccer by yourself.

 If you want to play well on ⚽ game day, impress your coach, and get some respect from your teammates...

 This video is for you 🖥️

 Most players don't practice by themselves and the ones who do make dangerous mistakes that STOP ❌ their development (personally, I made those mistakes for years).